Iank-code/advice-generator-app/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+To generate a random advice, click the dice button and it will immediately generate a random advice
 <!-- LICENSE -->

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU GENERAL PUBLIC LICENSE.
+See `LICENSE` for more information.

 [product-screenshot]: ./src/assets/desktop.png
 [Typescript]: https://img.shields.io/badge/TypeScript-3178C6?style=for-the-badge&logo=typescript&logoColor=white